richzli/graph-engine/LOG.md

 I switched my MinGW to a 64-bit version.
 Also, `glad.c` is excluded from the .gitignore now, which will probably help with first-time setup.

 Also, (0, 0) is now the center of the screen, rather than the bottom left corner.
 Orientation stays unchanged.

+## Animation

+Okay, now we need some way to animate the things on-screen.
+Right now, the "animations" for clicking (changing the object's color) and dragging (changing the object's position) are basically hard-coded into the system.
+We'd like a way to make this more modular, especially since later on we want to make animations data-driven.

+Enter [`var`](src/animation/var.tpp) and [`anim`](src/animation/anim.tpp). `var` is a variable value, which emits values according to the attached `anim`ation.
+(I've tried to make the API as nice as possible, so that `var`s can be treated implicitly as values when assigning or doing calculations.)
+A default `var/anim` can be instantiated with a single value, representing a constant; however, much more complex behavior can be performed, like [`tween`](src/animation/tween.tpp)ing between two values, [`lerp`](src/animation/lerp.tpp) smoothing to a target, or just [`follow`](src/animation/follow.tpp)ing a function exactly, for example.

+Most of the code has been refactored to use `var`s now, although we still need an animation controller to handle higher-level state-based animation.
+That should also be the part that should be extremely customizable in the future, to support all different kinds of animation as one sees fit.

+One big issue I'm seeing right now, though, is what happens when we want multiple animations to take effect at the same time?
+How are we going to handle blending states together?
+What happens if multiple systems (e.g. user input vs. data-based states vs. physics engine) want to take control of the same variable at once?
+Are there ways to restore default values or complete states if something goes wrong?
+Many hard questions arise (which will be answered as I keep on implementing).